A rigidity theorem for skew braces with multiplicative group \(S\times T\): Proof of Theorem

 Then by \cite[Lemma~2.1]{16} there exists a characteristic subgroup $K$ of $(B,+)$ such that

 Hence $(B,\cdot)$ admits a subgroup of index $3^m$, which is impossible by Lemma \ref{index}.
 Therefore

 Thus every Sylow $3$-subgroup of $(B,+)$ is contained in $(B,+)'$.
 By \cite[Theorem~9.1]{18}, the derived subgroup $(B,+)'$ is nilpotent.
 Hence $(B,+)$ has a normal Sylow $3$-subgroup.
 Let $P_3$ denote the Sylow $3$-subgroup of $(B,+)$.
-Since $P_3$ is characteristic in $(B,+)$, its centralizer $C_{(B,+)}(P_3)$ is also characteristic in $(B,+)$.
+Since \(P_3\) is the unique Sylow \(3\)-subgroup of \((B,+)\), it is characteristic in \((B,+)\).
+Therefore its centralizer $C_{(B,+)}(P_3)$ is also characteristic in $(B,+)$.
 Thus, by \cite[X.19, Corollary, p.~339]{19},

 We now show that $\Aut((B,+)/C_{(B,+)}(P_3))$ is solvable.
 If $P_3$ is cyclic, then

 and therefore $(B,+)/C_{(B,+)}(P_3)$ is cyclic and $\Aut((B,+)/C_{(B,+)}(P_3))$ is solvable.
 Suppose instead that

 Then